• Home

 Read Full Review

-The Spokesman's Review (Spokane, Washington)
+The Spokesman's Review by Carolyn Lamberson (2020) (Spokane, Washington)

 "Kalinowski brings the perfect balance of sweet and sad to his performance for a moment that is heartbreaking and funny."

-BWW Review: CHICAGO Razzle Dazzles The Audience at Broadway Palm!
+BWW Review: CHICAGO Razzle Dazzles The Audience at Broadway Palm! by Emily Yorgey (Ft.
+Myers, FL)

 "Brian Kalinowski and Daniel A. Lopez, who played Amos Hart and Billy Flynn, respectively, were also very, very good.
 Kalinowski was great at showcasing Amos's hesitation and excitement throughout the show, and the audience most definitely felt for his character.
 Lopez was excellent at portraying the very smart, money-hungry Billy Flynn.
 Both men were excellent singers and actors, and I enjoyed their performances very much."

-Rouge your knees and roll your stockings down and see ‘Chicago’
+Rouge your knees and roll your stockings down and see ‘Chicago’ by Nancy Stetson (Ft.
+Myers, FL)

 "And Brian Kalinowski’s rendition of “Mr. Cellophane,” about his invisibility in life, is full of pathos worthy of Bert Williams, upon whom his character’s based."